 Substance use Involuntary Commitment (IC)

-Involuntary commitment should be a last resort.
+Involuntary Commitment should be a last resort.
 It’s for people who:

 - Refuse all voluntary substance use treatment